Long time decay and asymptotics for the complex mKdV equation: Introduction

 Roughly speaking, we would like to show that the change in $f$ (given by the integral in~\eqref{eqn:cmkdv-profile-eqn-mild}) is small in some norm that gives us the required decay estimates for $u$.
 Heuristically, if we imagine that $\hat{f}$ is a smooth bump function, then the integral term in~\eqref{eqn:cmkdv-profile-eqn-mild} will be dominated by the stationary points of the phase where $\nabla_{s, \eta,\sigma} (s \phi(\xi,\eta,\sigma)) = 0$.
 The points where $\phi = 0$ corresponds to a resonance (in the classical sense of the term) in the nonlinear interaction between plane waves of frequencies $\xi-\eta-\sigma, \eta$ and $-\sigma$.

 For dispersive PDEs, it is more natural to think in terms of \emph{wave packets} instead of plane waves.
-A wave packet at frequency $\xi$ is a bump function which travels at the group velocity, which for complex mKdV is $v_\xi = -3\xi^2$.
-Clearly, wave packets can interact over large timescales only if they have the same group velocity, and the condition $\nablaes \phi = 0$ is precisely what is required for three wave-packets at frequencies $\xi-\eta-\sigma$, $\eta$, and $-\sigma$ to have the same group velocities.
+A wave packet at frequency $\xi$ is a bump function that travels at the group velocity, which for complex mKdV is $v_\xi = -3\xi^2$.
+Clearly, wave packets can interact over large timescales only if they have the same group velocity, and the condition $\nablaes \phi = 0$ is precisely what is required for three wave packets at frequencies $\xi-\eta-\sigma$, $\eta$, and $-\sigma$ to have the same group velocities.
 See~\cite{germainSpacetimeResonances2010} for an expository overview of the method.

 In our application, we will see in~\Cref{sec:linear-ests} the decay we want in~\Cref{thm:main-theorem} follows from the estimate $\sup_{t \geq 1} \lVert f \rVert_X \lesssim \epsilon$, where the $X$ norm is defined by